 Restaurants at and Near Ivy Station

-- Health Nut, 8900 Venice Blvd #108, Culver City 90232: salads, sandwiches, and bowls inside the Ivy Station building
+- Health Nut, 8900 Venice Blvd #108, Culver City 90232.
+Salads, sandwiches, and bowls inside Ivy Station.

-- Sweetfin Poke, 8900 Venice Blvd #107, Culver City 90232: poke bowls inside Ivy Station with outdoor seating on the adjacent lawn
+- Sweetfin Poke, 8900 Venice Blvd #107, Culver City 90232.
+Poke bowls with outdoor seating on the adjacent lawn.

-- Tocaya Modern Mexican, 1715 Pacific Ave, Venice 90291: fast-casual Mexican food a short drive west on Venice Boulevard
+- Tocaya Modern Mexican, 1715 Pacific Ave, Venice 90291.
+Fast-casual Mexican food a short drive west on Venice Boulevard.

 Landmarks Near Ivy Station

-- Helms Design District, 8800 Venice Blvd, Los Angeles 90034: furniture showrooms and the Helms Bakery cafe, walkable from Ivy Station
+- Helms Design District, 8800 Venice Blvd, Los Angeles 90034.
+Furniture showrooms and the Helms Bakery cafe, walkable from Ivy Station.

 Transportation at Ivy Station

-- Culver CityBus: stops at Venice and National Boulevard
+- Culver CityBus: stops at Venice and National Boulevard.

-- I-405 and I-10: reachable by surface street in under 10 minutes
+- I-405 and I-10: reachable by surface street in under 10 minutes.

-- Bikeshare docks near the Metro station entrance
+- Bikeshare docks near the Metro station entrance.

 Iโve always been someone who reads the room.